One of the most important elements before doing business and opening a company in Turkey is make a decision from the types of companies in Turkey.

 Also for foreigners can open “branch” and “representative office” in Turkey.

-From those most popular two alternatives are (i) Limited Liability Company and (ii) Joint Stock Company.
+From those types of companies in Turkey most popular two alternatives are (i) Limited Liability Company and (ii) Joint Stock Company.
 In both company types, the shareholders are not liable to creditors with their personal assets.
 Their liability is limited to their committed capital.

-However, in limited liability companies, due to the public debt of the company, the assets of the partners could be reached at the ratio of the capital share they had committed.
+However, in limited liability companies, for public debts, the shareholders are liable with their personal assets at the ratio of the capital share they had committed.

 Number of Shareholders